 A lot of restaurants have ticket machines like this one outside so that you can place your order and pay for your food at the machine.
 The machine will print you a receipt and you give this receipt to the attendant when you enter the restaurant.
 Your food will then automatically be prepared and served to you in minutes.

 Another kind of food that we always eat is MOS Burger.
-It is Japanese style burger with a lot of varieties.
+It is a Japanese style burger with a lot of varieties.
 They often promote limited selection for a season.
 They also often give out little toys for kids (and adults who are young in heart).
 This time, you can win Lego style toys using a scratch-and-win-ticket you can get per meal.
 Unfortunately, we did not win any…

 Manga is an important culture element in Japan.
 When I went to the bookstores, these are eye candies for me.